 Brandy Manhattan: It is actually a variation of the traditional Manhattan, and used Brandy as the base spirit.

-You could try a slighter larger proportion of the dry vermouth.
-I usually tend to make the tradional manhattan with equal parts of whiskey and vermouth.
+- You could try a slighter larger proportion of the dry vermouth.
+I usually tend to make the traditional Manhattan with equal parts of whiskey and vermouth.
 You can try the same with the dry Manhattan as well.